Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Deformation of Weil--Petersson quasicircles

 \section{Deformation of Weil--Petersson quasicircles}

-In this section, we prove that \eqref{eq:chordal-energy-variation} holds when $T=\infty$ and give an alternative expression for the integral $\int_0^\infty \dot \lambda_t (f_t'(z)^2/f_t(z)^3)\,\dd t$ by conjugating the Loewner chain by $z \mapsto z^2$.
-This simple operation generalizes the chordal Loewner driving function to the loop driving function and simplifies the integrand to a Schwarzian derivative which leads to the proof of Theorem~\ref{thm:intro_energy-derivative-schwarzian}.
+In this section, we consider the Loewner chain for a Jordan curve by conjugating the chordal Loewner chain by $z \mapsto z^2$.
+This simple operation relates the integrand in \eqref{eq:chordal-energy-variation} to a Schwarzian derivative (Proposition~\ref{prop:infinitesimal-loewner-energy}) which leads to the proof of Theorem~\ref{thm:intro_energy-derivative-schwarzian}.